jalcine/website/README.markdown

 As aforementioned, [Jekyll][1] is the core blogging tool; with [Compass][2] and [Sass][3] used for styling the site and the light JavaScript use to make it fully l33t.
-Work's slowly being done to make this into a more interactive site, though it's mainly static.
+Work's slowly being done to make this into a more interactive site using Rack, though it's mainly static.

 [1]: http://jekyllrb.com
 [2]: http://compass-style.org